KostasKoutrou/kostaskoutrou.github.io/_posts/2025-12-17-what-is-mde.md

 4. Is a core component to Web Content Filtering.
 5. Provides visibility and blocking of IoCs when used with EDR.
 Indicators defined in MDE portal are blocked only if Network Protection is enabled.

+### Next-Generation Protection

+Under Next-Gen Protection is where most of the more "advanced" protection mechanisms reside to block emerging threats.

+#### .1 Microsoft Defender Antivirus (MDAV)

+Here is where the famous MDAV lives.
+With it, process creation events and file download events from the internet are monitored.
+It not only uses its signature-based engine, but also predictive technologies such as machine learning and cloud-delivered protection to find attacks.
+If working offline, the latest dynamic intelligence from the Intelligence Security Graph is provision regularyl throughout the day.

+#### .2 Cloud Portection and MDAV

+To identify new threats dynamically, Next-Gen Protection technologies work with
+1. AI systems which are using machine learning models
+2. Large sets of interconnected data in the Microsoft Intelligent Security Graph.

+MDAV works with Microsoft Cloud services, also known as Microsoft Advanced Protection Service (MAPS).